zmb3/teleport/rfd/0034-clients-rotate-certs.md

 ##### Refresh Client connection

 The agent will watch its store's `Refresh` channel in order to refresh the client connection when needed.
-This may be caused by the Cert Agent writing to the `Store` itself, or by an external actor.
+This may be caused by the Cert Bot writing to the `Store` itself, or by an external actor.

 ### Monitoring

-It is possible that one, some, or all of the Cert Stores that the Cert Agent is managing have become invalid.
-For example, this could happen due to the certs being invalid before the Cert Agent is started up or because there was significant server downtime.
+It is possible that one, some, or all of the Cert Stores that the Cert Bot is managing have become invalid.
+For example, this could happen due to the certs being invalid before the Cert Bot is started up or because there was significant server downtime.
 Whatever the case, it should be simple for a user to find out that there is an issue and resolve it.

 This can be done with a simple alerting mechanism via prometheus.